 Starlink review: What’s included

-Unlike installing and aiming a TV satellite dish, getting the Starlink system running is a relative breeze.
-Just push the dish stanchion into the tripod and put it on the lawn outside where there's an unobstructed view of the sky.
+Unlike installing and aiming a TV satellite dish—which usually requires a professional installer—getting the Starlink system up and running is a relative breeze.
+Just place the dish on its tripod stand on the lawn outside where there's an unobstructed view of the sky.
 Plug in the Wi-Fi router inside and then you simply run the Starlink app to get online.
 (Note: If you have no internet connection where you live, remember to go into town first so you can download the Starlink app.)

 The Starlink smartphone app has an option for checking for obstructions as you move it around using the phone's camera.
 But placing the phone exactly in the proposed position of the dish and following the on-screen instructions for aiming the camera up or down is tricky, if not impossible because the camera needs to be at knee height.
 We tried lying on the ground to get a better look.

-Starlink review: Early verdict
+Starlink review: Verdict